-Objective: To provide an overview of the theories and applications of social influence processes.
+Objective: To provide an overview of the theories and applications of social influence effective?

-Content: Why do people buy products that they do not need?
-Why is telemarketing effective?
 This course discusses social influence tactics, that is, techniques, procedures, or manipulations capable of changing the beliefs or behaviour of individuals, in terms of a need for certainty and affiliation.
 Also discussed is how social influence tactics can be used to influence behaviour and enhance the credibility of messages.
 Topics to be addressed include: motives for behavior, processes which form the basis for information-exchange, and the influence of publicity and advertisement campaigns on attitudes and behavior.